Lifespan Religious Education

-- Covenant Groups provide a small, continuous connections in which adults explore a Soul Matters theme together each month.
+- Connection Groups provide a venue for small group conversations in which adults explore a Soul Matters theme together each month.

-The RE program is supported by the many congregation members who volunteer to teach, help with special Sundays, provide nursery care, serve on the RE team, or support the program in other ways.
-Paper copies of the Lifespan RE Brochure are available.
-For questions, contact the office or our Director of Lifespan Religious Exploration.
+The LRE program is supported by the many congregation members who volunteer to teach, help with special Sundays, provide nursery care, serve on the LRE team, or support the program in other ways.
+For questions, contact the office or our Director of Lifespan Religious Education.

 “Life becomes religious whenever we make it so.” – Sophia Fahs, UU Religious Educator